Join Our Cause, Get Involved

 Help our dogs become more adoptable by giving them much needed exercise while using techniques that teach them behaviors that will help them get adopted and stay adopted.
 We color code our dogs and our volunteers to make sure the more difficult dogs are walked by more experienced volunteers.

 Dog walkers must attend a special Level 1 dogwalking orientation AFTER attending a general volunteer orientation.
-Level 1 dog walking orientation is available on the second Saturday of each month at 9 a.m. or the third Monday of each month at 6 p.m.
+Check the volunteer calendar for upcoming orientation classes.

 KPAW Program (13 – 16 years):